John-Weeks-Dev/ev-charge-map-api/README.md

 php artisan serve
 ```

-Create a DATABASE an now do the command
+Create a DATABASE an then run the command
 ```
 php artisan migrate
 ```